Murf-y/6wrni-Bot/README.md

 - ### **Utility**
     - #### Botinfo :
       shows information of the bot.
+    - ### Paste:
+      creates a mystbin paste including the text that was provided with the command.
     - #### Ping :
       shows current bot latency.
     - #### change-status :